Policies | Guideline

 Speakers must be asked to stop when their allotted time is up in a courteous but firm manner.
 Keep in mind that the session must end on time, and that the last speaker has just as much right to an audience as does the first speaker.

-Red arrow NOTE: Any time used by speakers and/or technicians to set up laptops or any other equipment is deducted from the speaker's total time allotment.
+Note: Any time used by speakers and/or technicians to set up laptops or any other equipment is deducted from the speaker's total time allotment.
 Time the speaker from the moment he or she comes to the front, not when he or she begins speaking.

 Should a speaker fail to appear, call the author of the first supplementary abstract assigned to the session, if any.
 If that author is not in attendance, call the author of the following supplementary abstract, and so on.
 If there are no supplementary abstracts assigned to your session, allow the preceding discussion to continue, or recess the session until it is time for the next scheduled abstract.
 At the end of the session, call again for the regularly scheduled abstract, if time allows.

-If any problems arise that you are unable to handle while continuing to chair the session, either go, or immediately send, someone to the APS registration desk to alert the Meetings Manager of the problem.
+If any problems arise that you are unable to handle while continuing to chair the session, either go, or immediately send, someone to the APS registration desk to alert the meetings manager of the problem.